Peach and Prosciutto Salad (High Protein & Healthy)

 How do you make a healthy balsamic peach chicken salad dressing?

-The secret to a great balsamic peach chicken salad is an emulsion that coats the leaves without making them heavy.
-Most bottled dressings are 70% oil, which adds unnecessary calories to your day.
+A great balsamic peach dressing should coat the leaves lightly.
+Most store-bought dressings are made of 70% oil, which adds hundreds of unnecessary calories to your plate.

 A thick balsamic vinaigrette for a peach and prosciutto chicken salad.